Getting to Chamonix

 - Grenoble-Isere Airport to Chamonix 220 km – about 2 hours 15 mins drive.

-Les Houches is on the way to Chamonix from all these airports so getting there takes about 10 minutes less.
+Les Houches is on the way to Chamonix so travel times are reduced by about 10 minutes.

-Argentiere and Le Tour are all on the far side of Chamonix from these airports, so getting there takes about 15 minutes longer (Argentiere) and 25 minutes longer (le Tour).
+Argentiere, Le Tour and Vallorcine are all on the far side of Chamonix so travel times are increased by about 15 minutes for Argentiere, 25 minutes for le Tour, and 30 minutes for Vallorcine.

-Airport Transfers to the Chamonix Valley ski resorts
+Airport Transfers to Chamonix and the Chamonix Valley

-Getting to the Chamonix Valley ski resorts by Train
+Getting to the Chamonix Valley Ski Resorts by Rail

 There are sometimes special part TGV services from Paris to Chamonix at weekends during the ski season,